-Against "Ready-made Schemes"-"Truth is Always Concrete" Sometimes people imagine that dialectics is a preconceived scheme, into the pattern of which everything is supposed to fit.
+Against "Ready-made Schemes"-"Truth Is Always Concrete"

+Sometimes people imagine that dialectics is a preconceived scheme, into the pattern of which everything is supposed to fit.
 This is the very opposite of the truth about dialectics.
 The employment of the Marxist dialectical method does not mean that we apply a preconceived scheme and try to make everything fit into it.
 No, it means that we study things as they really are, in their real interconnection and movement.
-"The most essential thing in Marxism," Lenin wrote, "is the concrete analysis of concrete conditions" (quoted by Mao Tse-tung in On Contradiction).

 This is something which Lenin insisted on again and again.
-Indeed, in his pamphlet One Step Forward, Two Steps Back, he proclaimed it as "the fundamental thesis of dialectics".
+Indeed, he proclaimed it as "the fundamental thesis of dialectics."
 "Genuine dialectics," Lenin wrote, proceeds "by means of a thorough, detailed analysis of a process in all its concreteness.
 The fundamental thesis of dialectics is: there is no such thing as abstract truth, truth is always concrete."